AdobeDocs/target-learn.en/help/mobile-v4/feature-flagging.md

 At the end of this lesson, you will be able to:

-* **Add a new location to the batch prefetch request**
+* Add a new location to the batch prefetch request
-* **Create a Target activity with an offer that will be used as a feature flag**
+* Create a Target activity with an offer that will be used as a feature flag
-* **Load and validate the feature flag offer in your app**
+* Load and validate the feature flag offer in your app

 ## Add a New Location to the Prefetch Request to the Home Activity

 In the demo app from our previous lessons, we'll add a new location called "wetravel_feature_flag_recs" to the prefetch request in the Home Activity and load it to the screen with a new Java method.

->Note that one of the benefits of using a prefetch request is that adding a new request does not add any additional network overhead or cause additional load work since the request is packaged within the prefetch request
+>[!NOTE] One of the benefits of using a prefetch request is that adding a new request does not add any additional network overhead or cause additional load work since the request is packaged within the prefetch request

 First, add a new constant for the location the Constant.java file: